Johns Hopkins University Applied Physics Laboratory: Health & Bioengineering

-APL conducts research in neuroengineering, brain–computer interfaces, advanced prosthetics and biological systems to drive innovative medical applications for the military and emergency situations.
+APL conducts research in neuroengineering, brain–computer interfaces, advanced prosthetics, public health digital twins, and biological systems to drive innovative medical applications for the military and emergency situations.
 These efforts include augmented reality-assisted medical care for emergency response and a brain organoid platform to study the effects of mild blast-induced traumatic brain injury.

 In 2014, APL led the DARPA-funded Revolutionizing Prosthetics program, culminating in the development of the Modular Prosthetic Limb — a fully artificial articulated arm and hand.
 The device was successfully controlled by a bilateral shoulder-level amputee, using pattern recognition algorithms that tracked muscle contractions to move the prosthetic in conjunction with the amputee's body.

 APL extended the technology in a 2016 demonstration in which a paralyzed man was able to “fist-bump” with then-President Barack Obama using signals sent from an implanted brain chip.
 The limb also returned sensory feedback from the arm to the wearer's brain.
 In 2023, APL researchers developed a wearable thin-film thermoelectric cooler (TFTEC) — one of the world's smallest, most intense and fastest refrigeration devices.
 The TFTEC helps amputees perceive a sense of temperature with their phantom limbs.
 The technology won an R&D 100 Award in 2023 and in collaboration with Samsung, APL researchers have extended the TFTEC technology to practical solid state refrigeration applications.

 In January 2020, as the COVID-19 pandemic emerged, Johns Hopkins University launched the Coronavirus Resource Center — commonly known as the COVID-19 dashboard — which became the most widely used and trusted source for near-real-time global data on the pandemic.
 The dashboard was initially developed by a team at the Whiting School of Engineering led by associate professor Lauren Gardner.
 As the volume of incoming data quickly overwhelmed manual processing, the university turned to APL.
 Researchers at APL automated the data collection, aggregation and curation processes, and contributed essential analysis and visualizations.
 Their work was instrumental in maintaining the accuracy and usability of the dashboard, which served governments, media and the public throughout the pandemic.